DougReeder/elfland-glider/README.md

 Then a portal to the next quest (or set of quests) opens.

 There is no health nor lives, and no leveling up.
-A normal landing or crash just moves the player back to the launch point, as if he/she had walked and/or swum there.
+A normal landing or crash just moves the player back to the launch point, as if he/she had walked and/or swum back there.
 A high-velocity crash or landing on lava sends the player to dreary Ginnungagap, to fly through mists for a minute or two, before a portal appears to take him/her back.